PrototypeML/PrototypeML/docs/models.md

 Unless overriden in a block instance, this is the count of the number of times this block will be executed.
 Not all blocks can be repeated: They have to have the same number of inputs as outputs, and the corresponding inputs and outputs have to be compatible.

-#### Block comment

-This is a place to enter information about what this block does and how to use it.

 #### Ports